alexrvarela/SwiftTweener/README.md

 import Tweener
 ```

-Animate any of these kinds of properties:
+Animate by default any of these kinds of properties:
 Int, Float, Double, CGFloat, CGPoint, CGRect, UIColor, CGAffineTransform, CATransform3D

 First set initial state: